KumarAbhay98/NammaYatri_PowerBi_dashboard/README.md

 ### Dashboard 1: Trips Overview

 - **Stacked Bar Chart**: Displays the count of total trips per city (assembly), including both successful and unsuccessful trips.

+- **Stacked Bar Chart**: Represents the total fare per city (assembly), giving an overview of revenue generated in different locations.

 - **Pie Chart**: Shows the distribution of fares by payment method, indicating the percentage of each payment method used.

 - **City Slicer**: A drop-down slicer that allows users to filter data by city, providing insights specific to the selected city.

-### Dashboard 2: Driver Earnings
+### Driver Earnings

 - **Stacked Column Chart**: Visualizes the top 5 drivers based on earnings, providing a clear comparison of their performance.

-- **Stacked Bar Chart**: Represents the total fare per city (assembly), giving an overview of revenue generated in different locations.

-### Dashboard 3: Destination Insights
+-
 -  **Pie Chart**: Highlights the cities most frequently searched as destinations, helping identify popular travel destinations.

+### Dashboard 2: Destination Insights
 - **Donut Charts**:
   - "Top 10 Source Cities with % Successful Trips": Shows the top 10 cities of trip origination and the percentage of successful trips.
   - "Top 10 Destination Cities with % Successful Trips": Displays the top 10 cities of trip destinations and their success rates.